 Calls for help include requests for medical evacuations (medevacs), problems with power loss, steerage, dismasting, flooding, man-overboard and many others.

-In order to cope with so many diverse incidents, Bembridge has two lifeboats: a temporary Mersey class All-weather Lifeboat (ALB), to be replaced by the new Tamar, and a D-class inshore lifeboat (ILB), Dorothy Beatrice May Gorman
+In order to cope with so many diverse incidents, Bembridge has two lifeboats: a Tamar Class all-weather Lifeboat (ALB) - the Alfred Albert Williams (16-17), and a D-class inshore lifeboat (ILB), Dorothy Beatrice May Gorman (D-649)

-In 2008 the Bembridge lifeboats were launched 57 times, rescuing 69 people.
-Around 60% of all callouts take place in the dark.
+In 2012, the Bembridge Lifeboats were launched (on operational shouts) 40 times, rescuing 65. people.
+Over 50% of these callouts took place in the dark.